ClusterLabs/PAF/administration.md

 That's right, as the PostgreSQL resource suffered a failover, it is very likely that the promoted PostgreSQL instance was late by a few transactions.

-  * the first consequence is that you did lose several commited transactions, hopefully not that many
+  * the first consequence is that you did lose several committed transactions, hopefully not that many
   * the second consequence is that your old primary is too advanced in the transaction log to come back as a standby as it is

 So you need to rebuild your old, failed primary instance, based on the one currently used as the master resource.

 To do this, use any backup and recovery method that fits your configuration.
 PostgreSQL's `pg_basebackup` tool may be handy if your instance is not too big, and if you're in PostgreSQL 9.5+, you may want to consider `pg_rewind`.